 - Psychological therapy is most effective when appropriately targeted.

-- Drug treatments (eg, the phosphodiesterase type-5 inhibitors sildenafil, tadalafil or vardenafil) may be effective and sometimes need only be used short-term.
+- Drug treatments (eg, the phosphodiesterase type-5 inhibitors sildenafil, tadalafil, vardenafil and avanfil) may be effective and sometimes need only be used short-term.

-Phosphodiesterase inhibitors (sildenafil, tadalafil and vardenafil) improve the relaxation of smooth muscle.
-Efficacy of the drug is dependent on release of nitric oxide from the nerve terminals of the cavernosal nerve.
+Phosphodiesterase inhibitors (sildenafil, tadalafil, vardenafil and avanafil) improve the relaxation of smooth muscle.
+Efficacy of the drug is dependent on release of nitric oxide from the nerve terminals of the cavernosal nerve

 Use of high-dose sildenafil after radical prostatectomy (RP) has been suggested to be associated with preservation of smooth muscle within the corpora cavernosa and daily use results in a greater return of spontaneous normal erectile function after RP compared to placebo in patients who were fully potent before surgery.

-Sildenafil, tadalafil and vardenafil are contra-indicated in patients receiving nitrates (because of possible severe hypotension, which may lead to acute myocardial infarction, stroke and even death).
+Sildenafil, tadalafil, vardenafil and avanafil are contra-indicated in patients receiving nitrates (because of possible severe hypotension, which may lead to acute myocardial infarction, stroke and even death).

-- Phosphodiesterase inhibitors are also contra-indicated in patients in whom vasodilation or sexual activity are inadvisable, and where there is previous history of non-arteritic anterior ischaemic optic neuropathy, hypotension (avoid if systolic blood pressure is below 90 mm Hg and recent stroke, unstable angina or myocardial infarction.
+- Phosphodiesterase inhibitors are also contra-indicated in patients in whom vasodilation or sexual activity are inadvisable, and where there is previous history of non-arteritic anterior ischaemic optic neuropathy, hypotension (avoid if systolic blood pressure is below 90 mm Hg and there is recent stroke, unstable angina or myocardial infarction).

-- There are no meta-analyses to compare the three preparations, so choice will depend on personal preference of the patient and frequency of intercourse.
+- There are no meta-analyses to compare the four preparations, so choice will depend on personal preference of the patient and frequency of intercourse:

 - Improves erectile function and is generally well tolerated.